Consistent and Secure Default RBAC¶

 services that support it.

-Keystone implements Phase 2 and updates policies to include the
+Services start implementing Phase 3 and updates policies to include the

 manager

-At this point, every OpenStack service will have completed Phase 1, which allows operators to opt into using system-admin, project-admin, project-member, and project-reader across their entire deployment.
+At this point, every OpenStack service will have completed Phase 1, which allows operators to opt into using project-member and project-reader across their entire deployment.

-To summarize, operators will need to update every service configuration file where they want to use system-admin, project-admin, project-manager, project-member, and project-reader.
+To summarize, operators will need to update every service configuration file where they want to use project-member and project-reader.
 For example:

 Set